 5. Supervision arrangements: supervisors and members of a thesis committee

 The doctoral programmes require that each applicant must have a supervisor/supervisors when submitting the application.
 It is the responsibility of the applicant to find a supervisor and discuss and agree on the research and study plans with him/ her.
 A good starting point for finding a potential supervisor at the University of Helsinki is Research portal.
 TUHAT is the University’s research portal where researchers update their latest publications and other activities.

 A Supporting statement signed by your supervisor(s), thesis committee members and person in charge of the discipline (the list below shows Faculty of Medicine professors) needs to be attached to the application.

 NB!
 The person in charge is expected to be from the same faculty as you are applying for.

 Submitting the application

+Applications and additional documents sent by email are not accepted.
+Incomplete applications are not considered.
 The certified copies of additional documents must be delivered to the Admissions Services of the University of Helsinki.
-For instructions on how to submit your documents, please see here.
+You will find more information at Eligibility and educational documents.

 The so-called one study right rule has extended to cover all education leading to a university degree in Finland, including doctoral and licentiate degrees.
 The change will affect all studies that begin on August 1, 2016 or later.
 The rule of one study right means that if you are offered more than one study right at a higher education institution leading to a university degree starting at the same term, you may accept only one of them.